Eyelid Skin Cancer

 How are Eyelid Skin Cancers Treated?

 The most effective treatment of skin cancers of the eyelid is surgical excision.
 Once removed, a pathologist will examine the tissue to determine what type of skin cancer is present and whether all of it was removed.
-Doctors at Gulfcoast Eye Care frequently receive referrals from dermatologists as we focus not only on removing the skin cancer but on reconstructing the area from which it was removed.
+The eye doctors at Gulfcoast Eye Care frequently receive referrals from dermatologists as we focus not only on removing the skin cancer but on reconstructing the area from which it was removed.
 In reconstruction the eyelid, we aim to preserve eyelid function, protect the eye, and provide a satisfactory cosmetic appearance.

 Skin cancers of the eyelid can appear as a freckle, bump, thickening of the eyelid, or a persisting inflammation of the eyelid.
 If you are noticing anything suspicious on your eyelids, please give us a call at Gulfcoast Eye Care today.